 Welcome!
 I’m Kathy Kondas and my mission is to authentically uphold the deeply rooted wisdom of the time honored systems of Integral Yoga and Ayurveda while providing participants with a supportive, modern, healing, empowering and transformative experience.

-I am a Certified Integral Yoga Teacher and Certified Stress Management Yoga Teacher and have been a yoga practitioner for over 10 years.
-I have completed hundreds of hours of study in Ayurveda, Trauma Sensitive Yoga, Raja Yoga (practical guide for gaining control of the mind), pranayama (breathing practices) and the psychology of developing healthy habits.
-I am also studying Yoga Therapy, Ayurvedic Health Counseling, and Yoga for Recovery.
+I am a Certified Integral Yoga Teacher, Stress Management Yoga Teacher, a Trauma Center Trauma-Sensitive Yoga Facilitator, Certified RISE facilitator and Ayurvedic Health Counselor.
+I’ve completed hundreds of hours of training in Ayurveda, Yoga of Recovery, Raja Yoga, Pranayama, and the psychology of developing healthy habits.
 I have a master’s degree in Organizational Leadership and a bachelor’s degree in Health Care Management.

 All are welcome.

-I’ve had the honor and privilege to study with authentic, knowledgeable and esteemed professionals in Integral Yoga, Trauma Sensitive Yoga and Ayurveda.
+I’ve had the honor and privilege to study with esteemed professionals in Integral Yoga, Trauma Sensitive Yoga, and Ayurveda.

 I have a deep appreciation for the effectiveness of yoga-based mindfulness practices that are anchored in science and can be skillfully adapted for real world application as we face an unprecedented level of stress and anxiety.
 The RISE program was developed by the Kripalu Institute for Extraordinary Living in partnership with researchers at Harvard Medical School and Brigham & Women’s Hospital.
 The RISE program represents combined research by leaders in mindfulness-based tools and neuroscience.
 Rooted in science, yoga, mindfulness and positive psychology, the program is designed to support greater clarity and resilience, and better decision making for individuals and organizations.